nehemiaobati/codeigniter/.clinerules/clinerules.md

 2. Define table schemas, constraints, and keys clearly within the up() method using forge methods.
 3. For tables with timestamps, include createdat and updatedat fields and set useTimestamps = true in the corresponding model.
 4. Keep each migration file focused on a single, logical schema change.

+ 9\.
+Flash Message Handling

+1. Centralized Display: All flash messages (e.g., success, error, info) must be rendered through a single, centralized view partial, such as `app/Views/partials/flash_messages.php`.
+This partial should be included in the main application layout to ensure consistent display across all pages.
+2. Standardized Keys: Use the following standardized keys when setting flashdata in controllers:
+    success: For successful operations.
+    error: For general errors or failures.
+    warning: For non-critical issues or important notices.
+    info: For informational messages.
+    errors: For an array of validation errors.
+3. Controller Responsibility: Controllers are responsible for setting flashdata.
+This should be done using `session()->setFlashdata('key', 'message')` or, when redirecting, the `with('key', 'message')` method.
+4. View Responsibility: Individual views must not contain logic for displaying flash messages.
+This responsibility is delegated entirely to the centralized partial.
+Data that is not a simple alert message (e.g., a complex query result) may be handled within its specific view.

  URL References